Rei-SwitchBot/faq/en-us/Lock.md

 Tap the blue + icon to add your Lock and save.

-5. Your Lock / Lock Pro can be locked and unlocked by swiping right from the iPhone home screen using the widget.
+5. Your Lock can be locked and unlocked by swiping right from the iPhone home screen using the widget.

 ![Image](https://support.switch-bot.com/hc/article_attachments/25996928092823)